prrvchr/eMailerOOo/README.md

 ![smtpMailerOOo screenshot 3](smtpMailerOOo-3.png)

-If no mailing list exists, I must create one, by entering its name and validating with: `ENTER` or the `Add` button.
+If no mailing list exists, you need to create one, by entering its name and validating with: `ENTER` or the `Add` button.

 Make sure when creating the mailing list that the **main table** is always selected.